NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 6. Which visibility section would an event need to be defined in, to ensure that it can only be handled in the class itself and its subclasses? **Answer:** `PROTECTED`.

+## Unit 6

+1. You can only use local classes or interfaces within the same program in which they are defined and implemented. **Answer:** true.

+2. The naming convention for SAP Standard Global Interfaces is `ZIF_` or `YIF_`. **Answer:** false.

+3. Which of the following buttons in Class Builder is used to override an inherited method? **Answer:** Redefine.

+4. Local types of the global class are encapsulated and cannot be accessed from outside. **Answer:** true.

 ### In More Detail...

 #### Unit 1